abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 Of course, the main downside of the auto-migration approach is less control of migrations and some limits for making arbitrary migrations.
 Also, generated SQL queries sometimes can be not well optimized.
-So the goal of the project to achieve a balance between flexibility and strictness.
+So the goal of the project is to achieve a balance between flexibility and strictness.

 ### State of the project

 At the moment, `automigrate` is not yet ready for production use, but I would really appreciate it if you would try it out and provide any feedback in order to make the tool better!
-Also feel free to create an issue on [GitHub](https://github.com/abogoyavlensky/abogoyavlensky.github.io/issues).
+Also, feel free to create an issue on [GitHub](https://github.com/abogoyavlensky/automigrate/issues).

 Currently, auto-generated migrations are supported for creating, updating and deleting tables, columns and indexes.
 For now, only PostgreSQL is supported.